jweissman/cycl/notes.md

 - we're going to tackle find/get/click sort of basics
 - we're going to try to model simple assignment, and passing variables into browser operation functions
 - i'm thinking SQL as a kind of model here (cy is essentially a query lang for the browser, we're just unleashing it!)

+# black-box testing

+we are trying to examine a system from outside, very intentionally not using very much of that system's information about itself to describe it.

+we could derive a lot of this from a more formal model of application behavior but that's going to be too high a level of abstraction.

+(what kind of types might we need? a simple list model might be enough to start capturing the semantics around some more detailed expectations... we're going for business-value level interactions and behaviors, user journeys. it's a user journey language using the cypress api as its model, so the question is what is cypress' model? it's about web applications, the internet. it's sort of interesting, what kind of data types seem natural? maybe that 'localhost:3000' should just be recognized and parsed as a data type of its own, a native uri type. yet xml literal seems like going a long way. let's just stick with the api, although it's interest -- path literal seems valuable for application logic testing)

+(other syntax thoughts -- would be good to get away from ';' everywhere, and bare funcalls would be nicer, although... probably confusing given the chaining! maybe just avoiding the ';' for now?)